Culture of India: History

 Sanskrit has had a profound impact on the languages and literature of India.
-Hindi, India's most spoken language, is a "Sanskritised register" of the Delhi dialect.
+Hindi, India's most spoken language, is a "Sanskritisation register" of the Delhi dialect.
 In addition, all modern Indo-Aryan languages, Munda languages and Dravidian languages, have borrowed many words either directly from Sanskrit (tatsama words), or indirectly via middle Indo-Aryan languages (tadbhava words).
 Words originating in Sanskrit are estimated to constitute roughly fifty percent of the vocabulary of modern Indo-Aryan languages, and the literary forms of (Dravidian) Telugu, Malayalam and Kannada.
 Tamil, although to a slightly smaller extent, has also been significantly influenced by Sanskrit.
 Part of the Eastern Indo-Aryan languages, the Bengali language arose from the eastern Middle Indic languages and its roots are traced to the 5th-century BCE Ardhamagadhi language.

 Another major Classical Dravidian language, Kannada is attested epigraphically from the mid-1st millennium AD, and literary Old Kannada flourished in the 9th- to 10th-century Rashtrakuta Dynasty.
 Pre-old Kannada (or Purava Hazhe-Gannada) was the language of Banavasi in the early Common Era, the Satavahana and Kadamba periods and hence has a history of over 2000 years.
 The Ashoka rock edict found at Brahmagiri (dated 230 BCE) has been suggested to contain a word in identifiable Kannada.
 Odia is India's 6th classical language in addition to Sanskrit, Tamil, Telugu, Kannada, and Malayalam.
 It is also one of the 22 official languages in the 8th schedule of Indian constitution.
 Odia's importance to Indian culture, from ancient times, is evidenced by its presence in Ashoka's Rock Edict X, dated to the 2nd century BC.

 The language with the largest number of speakers in India is Hindi and its various dialects.
 Early forms of present-day Hindustani developed from the Middle Indo-Aryan apabhraṃśa vernaculars of present-day North India in the 7th–13th centuries.
 During the time of Islamic rule in parts of India, it became influenced by Persian.
-The Persian influence led to the development of Urdu, which is more Persianized and written in the Perso-Arabic script.
+The Persian influence led to the development of Urdu, which is more Persianised and written in the Perso-Arabic script.
 Modern standard Hindi has a lesser Persian influence and is written in the Devanagari script.

 During the 19th and 20th centuries, Indian English literature developed during the British Raj, pioneered by Rabindranath Tagore, Mulk Raj Anand and Munshi Premchand.